vividos/UnderworldAdventures/uwadv/README.Developer.md

 current version.
 Any later version should also work.
 Either Community or Professional version should work.
 Install the "C++" workload.

-Open the "uwadv.sln" file located in this folder.
-You see several projects.
+Open the "uwadv.sln" file located in the "uwadv" folder.
+In the project workspace, you will see several projects, organized by some solution folders.
 Set the "uwadv" project as startup project and select either Debug or Release configuration.
 Compile all projects using "Build > Build Solution" or start debugging with F5, which also builds the relevant projects.

-All output files are stored in the "output" folder directly beneath this folder.
+All output files are stored in the "output" folder directly under the base folder.
 You see a "bin" folder where the resulting binary files are placed, an "intermediate" and "lib" folders with built files.
 The folders are further subdivided in "Debug" and "Release" folders.